MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/reserving-rooms-with-a-qr-code.md

 To add the camera app to the work profile:
 1. In the **Intune Admin Center**, go to **Apps** > **Android** and select **Add**.
 2. Select **Android enterprise system app**.
-3. Put in the type of Android device and then paste OS camera package name.
+3. Put in the type of Android device and then paste the OS camera package name.
 4. Assign that package to the users or groups.